brianandreasen1983/imageapi/readme.md

 To test this you can use a REST client tool such as postman and hit the api endpoint http://localhost:3000/api

+To run the automated test suite you can use yarn test in the CLI when its pointed to the project level to run the endpoint tests.

 You should receive a status of 200 with the text of Hello world being returned.

 The endpoint to test is the image endpoint which is located at http://localhost:3000/api/image